 You may find the collection of diverse topics somewhat strange, but there is a connection.
 They are all about what we as human beings observe and how we relate these observations to what we think we have learnt about our world.

 This is a work in progress.
 You will find some pages with only an outline of the topic to be written about.
-The areas currently developing most are those about the scientific breakthroughs happening, led by the thunderstorm generator.
+The areas currently developing most are those about the scientific breakthroughs happening, such as the thunderstorm generator and the work of the Martin Fleischman Memorial Project.
+We appear to be on the verge of a radically new understanding of how the universe operates and what reality really is.

 I am indebted to the many others who have written about these edges of our understanding, whose works I have read over the past 65+ years.
 I hope that my attempts to add some fresh insights will aid development of understanding.